shabbyrobe/cachet/README.rst

     };
     $cache->locker = new Cachet\Locker\File('/path/to/locks', $hasher);

-    // blocks if another concurrent process is running the dataRetriever
+    // Stampede protection - the cache will stop and wait if another concurrent process
+    // is running the dataRetriever.
+This means that the cache ``set`` will only happen once:
     $value = $cache->blocking('foo', $dataRetriever);